vBarbaros/bookshelf/README.md

 ## Built with

 - [Maven](https://maven.apache.org/index.html) - Apache Maven is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information..
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

 ## To-do